 Client recruiters also employ various strategies to engage with potential clients and establish themselves as trusted advisors.
 These strategies can include personalised marketing campaigns, proactive outreach efforts, and thought leadership initiatives.

-The use of tools such as a free applicant tracking system (free ATS) or free customer relationship management (free CRM) is also crucial to help stay on top of everything and maintain control of the various different processes.
+The use of tools such as a free applicant tracking system (free ATS) or free customer relationship management (free CRM) is also crucial to help stay on top of everything and maintain control of the various processes.
+For more recruitment tools, here is our blog on The Must-Have Free Recruiting Tools.

 Employing a client recruiter can offer a range of benefits for businesses.
 Here are some of the advantages: